Why margin inspection is important and how it affects your entire production

 Margins or stencils are important to get right on coated sheets.
 This is where the can is welded.
 In the welding process, several factors are taken into consideration in order to produce the best quality cans with the least possible unplanned downtime.
-These factors are: correct positioning of the margin being welded, the margin is clean and free from any contamination and the status of welder itself (must be in sync and in perfect condition).
+These factors are: correct positioning of the margin being welded, the margin being clean and free from any contamination and the status of the welder itself (must be in sync and in perfect condition).

 Margin contamination is one of the leading reasons for unplanned downtime.
 A contaminated margin can either break your tooling or cause leaks in your welded cans due to a bad weld.
 What are the usual contaminants?